WeAreAcademy/academy-react-ts-starter-vite/README.md

 Any type-check and linting errors will appear in the browser and in the terminal output as you browse.

+## Getting type-check and lint errors into vscode's problem list

+Run the default build task in vscode using ctrl-shift-B (or mac: Cmd-shift-B) This will run first type-checking and if that passes will then run eslint.
+VSCode's problems list will be populated with errors from the first of those tasks to fail.

+This is configured in .vscode/tasks.json

 ## Relaxing complains from ESLint

 If you find lint is too strict, you can edit the rules section of [.eslintrc.cjs](.eslintrc.cjs).